The Ultimate Guide to Marketing Analytics in 2022: Templates, Examples, Case Studies, Reports & Dashboards

 What is Marketing Analytics?

 So, what exactly is marketing analytics?
 Essentially, it’s the practice of measuring and analyzing the performance of your marketing programs in order to gauge progress and success.
 Keeping tabs on active campaigns analytics helps marketers uncover key insights into customer behavior, discover trends, and give their sales team important lead data.
 It also helps them understand which campaigns are driving results, and which ones are falling flat.

-According to data from Gartner, 81 percent of marketers expect the majority of their decisions to be data-driven by 2020.
-And yet, the new decade is finally here, and many marketers are still wavering on the benefits of data and analytics.
+The new decade is coming, and many marketers are still wavering on the benefits of data and analytics.
 It’s increasingly important for marketers to take advantage of analytics in order to stay competitive and get ahead in today’s business landscape.

 Who Should be Thinking About Marketing Data and Analytics?